 Our Current Top Needs for Volunteers:

-Spend your morning caring for refugee infants, toddlers, and young children by singing, telling stories, making crafts, and playing as you help them prepare to enter the American school system.
+Spend your morning caring for refugee and immigrant infants, toddlers, and young children by singing, telling stories, making crafts, and playing as you help them prepare to enter the American school system.
 Classes held concurrently with ESL weekday morning classes in Wheaton and Aurora.

-Build relationships with refugee kids through one of our many youth programs happening throughout the week.
+Build relationships with refugee and immigrant kids through one of our many youth programs happening throughout the week.
 Whether you like soccer, art, mentoring or helping with homework, we have a place for you!
 Clubs are held after school hours, as well as during the summer months.

-Help transport refugees to important classes, trainings, jobs or appontments.
+Help transport refugees and immigrants to important classes, trainings, jobs or appontments.
 You can even greet a newly arrived refugee family when they first arrive at the airport and orient them to their new home!

 Organize your family, friends, small group, neighborhood, or church to gather household items for newly arriving families, school supplies for refugee children, diapers, phone cards, or more.
 Visit our donations page to see current top needs.